Honors for Math and SDS Majors

-Below is information about course work and honors theses for Honors students majoring in Mathematics.
+Below is information about course work and honors theses for Honors students majoring in Mathematics or Statistics & Data Science.

-- Honors Course Work - ways to earn Honors credit in Math
+- Honors Course Work - ways to earn Honors credit in MATH/DATA courses

 Honors Course Work

 To graduate with honors from the Honors College, 30 units of honors course work are usually required.
-Some students who enter with more than 30 units of transfer work may take fewer honors units; consult your Honors Student Success Counselor for more information.
+Some students who enter with more than 30 units of transfer work may take fewer honors units; consult your Honors Academic Advising team for more information.

-The Math Department offers a few honors courses/sections that count toward a mathematics major: courses in the Calculus sequence may have special honors sections available, and the MATH 250A/B sequence also carries honors credit, when available.
-These honors math courses are available to highly motivated students with strong mathematical backgrounds.
-Acceptance to the UA Honors College is not a requirement.
+The Math Department offers a few honors courses/sections that count toward a mathematics or SDS major: courses in the Calculus sequence may have special honors sections, when available.
+These honors classes are available to highly motivated students with strong mathematical backgrounds.
+Acceptance to the UA Honors College is typically not necessary or sufficient for entry.
 Registration for each honors section is blocked until the Mathematics Department can verify student eligibility.
 Eligibility rules depend on :

 - Current UA Students - by nomination: Each semester, instructors of certain math courses are asked by the Mathematics Department to nominate unusually outstanding students for invitation to the honors section of certain math courses.
 Your instructor and/or the Mathematics Department will inform you if you are nominated, and will provide you with instructions to complete your registration.

 - Fall Incoming Freshmen - by placement: Since there is no opportunity for instructors to nominate students into their very first UA MATH course, other criteria can be used to determine honors eligibility for certain courses (usually a very high placement test score plus college credit for the prerequisite course, usually from an AP exam).
-Generally speaking, students are informed of their eligibility during New Student Orientation; plan to speak with a math placement advisor during the lunch time sessions at your orientation program.
+Generally speaking, students are informed of their eligibility during New Student Orientation; plan to speak with a math placement advisor during the lunch time sessions at your orientation program, or contact email@example.com once AP results are in.
 Eligibility is for Fall first semester Freshmen only.

 Students in the Honors College may contract with the instructor of a course not otherwise available for honors, in order to earn honors credit in the course.
 See the Honors College website for policies and procedures.